RayBB/openlibrary-docs/Current-Initiatives.md

 # The great lintathon!

-We are currently making use of various tools to lint Python, JS and CSS.
+We are currently making use of various tools to lint Python, JS and CSS to improve code consistency, shared understanding and maintainability.

 You can contribute by following issues tagged with [linting](https://github.com/internetarchive/openlibrary/issues?q=is%3Aopen+is%3Aissue+label%3ALinting)